Programs and Services

 In terms of regulatory authority, the majority of health agencies are governed by a Public Health Act and the MHO is the lead person in a public health emergency.
 In most cases, the MHO or PHI can issue an order under the appropriate legislation.
 Almost all agencies have the ability to close a premise and many have the ability to fine establishments for health violations.
 The exception is Health Canada's First Nations and Inuit Health Branch who do not have the authority to close or fine.

-For the majority of programs, the policy framework for delivery to the general public is set by provincial/territorial health agencies.
-However, the delivery of these services is through health and other agencies at various levels: provincial/territorial, regional, and/or local.
+The majority of environmental health programs are delivered to the general public through provincial/territorial, regional, or local agencies (typically health agencies).
 Federal agencies deliver services through regions to specific populations: on-reserve First Nations south of 60, and passengers that travel within Canada on domestic and international conveyances (e.g., cruise ships, aircraft, passenger trains and ferries).
-And the policy framework is set by headquarters.

 Who Does WHAT